 FORM 11-K

-(M: ark One) ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2011

-OR

-TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 0-21116

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:
+(M: ark One) ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 0-21116 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: USANA HEALTH SCIENCES 401(k) PLAN В. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office.
+USANA HEALTH SCIENCES, INC. 3838 West Parkway Blvd., Salt Lake City, Utah 84120 (Address of principal executive offices, Zip Code)

-USANA Health Sciences 401(k) Plan

-B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office.

-3838 West Parkway Blvd., Salt Lake City, Utah 84120 (Address of principal executive offices, Zip Code)

-Tat ole of Contents

-USANA HEALTH SCIENCES 401(k) Plan

 FORM 11-K

-For the Year Ended December 31, 2011
+For the Year Ended December 31, 2012

-INDEX

-Page

-port of Independent Registered Public Accounting Firm ancial Statements:

-Not Sch Statements of Assets Available for Benefits Statement of Changes in Assets Available for Benefits tes to Financial Statements endule of Assets (Held at End of Year) 11 12

-Sig nature 13